text here. Few sentances.PROS

 About 325 customers review Eggies on Amazon.com, and an overwhelming majority give it the lowest possible rating.
 The most common complaints are that the product is time-consuming and messy.
 Assembling, greasing and boiling Eggies requires more time than boiling and peeling regular eggs.
 Some of the cups don't seal tightly, so they leak while cooking creating a huge mess in the pot.
 Customers also complain that large eggs don't fit in the Eggies cups, so the raw egg spills all over.
 Many find that cooked eggs do not slide out of the cups, and a utensil is needed to scrape them out.
 Most reviews say that Eggies will cook an egg properly, but it's much easier to boil eggs normally and deal with having to peel the shells.

-Review: Eggies Hard Boiled Egg System, Contributors to Amazon.com
+Eggies Hard Boiled Egg Cookers - Set of 6, Contributors to BedBathAndBeyond.com

 More than 30 customers review Eggies, and most are unhappy with the product.
 Complaints are similar to those expressed by owners at Amazon.com.